ShoutToLearnorg/peer-to-peer-file-sharing/README.md

-# Peer-to-Peer File Sharing Application
+# PacketPanda A Peer-to-Peer File Sharing Application

 PacketPanda is a free, open-source web service that allows users to share files directly between their browsers using peer-to-peer technology in real-time using a secure and scalable WebRTC-based connection.
 The PacketPanda is hosted on Railway and supports both development and production environments.